Forgot password

 On top of these spells and passive systems, you also have various armor sets and spirits that you acquire by defeating enemies and bosses.
 Spirits provide you with powerful passive buffs and you can transform into these enemies briefly to catch enemies off-guard.
 Last but not least, there’s a fairly easy-to-understand potions and pills system that gives you temporary and permanent buffs.
 You can prioritize defense, mana, health, or resistance with the pills and stock up on potions to chug them down before tough boss fights.
 All of these systems come together and allow you to prepare beforehand for any tough boss fight without having to spend a long time grinding, making the game a lot more accessible than it normally would be.

+The difficulty is fairly manageable during the first half of the game but quickly ramps up to some almost obscene levels during some boss fights in the final few chapters.
+The fights seem to become a race against the clock to get your DPS off on the enemy without wasting resources as their patterns become more and more complex, and harder to dodge.
 Are all the boss fights amazing?
-No. But they all have a certain degree of polish which makes them hard to dislike.
-One of the most impressive parts of this game was the fact that there are over 60 bosses stuffed into this 30-hour-long campaign and there is barely any repetition in their designs.
+No. But they all have a certain degree of polish which makes them hard to dislike due to lazy design.
+One of the most impressive parts of this game was the fact that there are over 60 bosses stuffed into this 30-hour-long campaign and there is barely any copy-pasting done with their designs.
 If you’re someone who enjoys challenging bosses and going through gauntlets, then you’ll love Black Myth Wukong.

 As for the story and ending of the game, Black Myth Wukong probably requires at least one New Game Plus playthrough to fully experience the story.
 There are lots of secrets in the game and many decisions that unknowingly change the course of the story.
 You’re going to want to either be extra careful with anything you do, make use of guides for the story elements, or just play through it multiple times to figure out alternate outcomes.
 While the first ending I got was epic in terms of the final boss and build-up, it still left me wanting much more.